maxwelcyber/DecodeLabs-Internship_tsk-2/README.md

 To isolate client developers within safe execution parameters, user workspaces were locked directly to the active application directory footprint

 ### **Group Strategy and Provisioning**
-A dedicated systems management group named webdevs was established.
+A dedicated systems management group named decodelabs was established.
 A restricted client user workspace account named maxwelcyber was provisioned and attached to it:

 * **Create the secure developer coordination group**
 ```bash